 4.2.2 Optical Emission Lines

 Figure 5b displays the equivalent widths across the LOC plane for selected optical emission lines as function of metallicity.
 Many of the optical emission lines decrease in strength with increasing metallicity.
-For example, the [Ar IV] λ4740 high metallicity is 0.4 of its emission at low metallicity (Figure 5b, row b).
+For example, the [Ar IV] λ4740 emits at low metallicity (0.6 dex) but its emission decreases to zero at high metallicity (Figure 5b, row b).
 This general trend can be explained through the thermostat effect: though metal abundances increase when metallicity is increased, the amount of coolants also increases (especially in the case of nitrogen) and the cloud decreases in electron temperature.
 Emission line strengths are more strongly dependent on electron temperature than abundance, so the increase in coolants decreases the strength of the emission lines.
 In addition to decreasing in strength with increasing metallicity, the emission of our optical emission lines becomes more concentrated towards the center of the grids, along log U = 0.

 As expected, due to our scaling of nitrogen, the nitrogen emission lines increase in strength.
 The peak equivalent width of [N II] λ6584 is nearly 40 times higher on the supersolar grids than the subsolar (Figure 5b, row f).
 We also see [O III] λ5007 decrease in strength with increasing metallicity (Figure 5b, row c).
-It should also be noted that ([O II] λ3727 + [O III] λλ4959, 5007)/Hβ acts as a metallicity indicator.
+It should also be noted that ([O II] λ3727 + [O III] λλ4959, 5007)/Hβ acts as a metallicity indicator (Pagel et al. 1979, McGaugh 1991, Kewley and Ellison 2008).
 However, it does not give a unique solution because at low metallicities the ratio increases with increasing metallicity, and, at high metallicities, the ratio decreases because the cooling by the IR lines becomes more efficient.
 Thus, ([O II] + [O III])/Hβ should be analyzed considering additional metallicity-indicating line ratios (Nagao, Maiolino and Marconi, 2006, Raiter et al. 2010).

 4.2.3 IR Emission Lines